prescottprue/redux-firestore/README.md

 export default enhance(SomeComponent)
 ```

+## Config Options

+#### enableLogging
+Default: `false`

+Whether or not to enable Firebase client logging.

+#### logListenerError
+Default: `true`

+Whether or not to use `console.error` to log listener error objects.
+Errors from listeners are helpful to developers on multiple occasions including when index needs to be added.

+#### enhancerNamespace
+Default: `'firestore'`

+Namespace under which enhancer places internal instance on redux store (i.e. `store.firestore`).

+#### allowMultipleListeners
+Default: `false`

+Whether or not to allow multiple listeners to be attached for the same query.
+If a function is passed the arguments it receives are `listenerToAttach`, `currentListeners`, and the function should return a boolean.

+#### preserveOnDelete
+Default: `null`

+Values to preserve from state when DELETE_SUCCESS action is dispatched.
+Note that this will not prevent the LISTENER_RESPONSE action from removing items from state.ordered if you have a listener attached.

+#### preserveOnListenerError
+Default: `null`

+Values to preserve from state when LISTENER_ERROR action is dispatched.

+#### onAttemptCollectionDelete
+Default: `null`

+Arguments:`(queryOption, dispatch, firebase)`

+Function run when attempting to delete a collection.
+If not provided (default) delete promise will be rejected with "Only documents can be deleted" unless.
+This is due to the fact that Collections can not be deleted from a client, it should instead be handled within a cloud function (which can be called by providing a promise to `onAttemptCollectionDelete` that calls the cloud function).

+#### mergeOrdered
+Default: `true`

+Whether or not to merge data within `orderedReducer`.

+#### mergeOrderedDocUpdate
+Default: `true`

+Whether or not to merge data from document listener updates within `orderedReducer`.

+#### mergeOrderedCollectionUpdates
+Default: `true`

+Whether or not to merge data from collection listener updates within `orderedReducer`.

 <!-- #### Middleware

 `redux-firestore`'s enhancer offers a new middleware setup that was not offered in `react-redux-firebase` (but will eventually make it `redux-firebase`)